Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Add butter and mix until it melts completely.

-- Slowly pour in milk, stirring frequently.
+- Slowly pour in milk, stirring frequently, like you would with a bechamel sauce.
 As you’re cooking the gravy over high heat, you want to make sure you do this gradually, and not all at once, so the milk doesn’t curdle.

 - Add in maple syrup, garlic powder, and a pinch of pepper.
 Mix in, then cook for 2 minutes on saute mode before adding in Chicago steak seasoning and an extra pinch of pepper.